Jarichi/Mysteries-of-Rankhra/1 Management and Git/Workspace for new ideas.md

 in this area, magic seems to be so thick and rich that it almost seems to manifest as a substance, forming either some form of liquid or some sort of dust or whatever, that mayt be harvested with an arcana and nature check depending on how you want to harvest it ((dc may be different based on what you do)) there might also be torii gates, to hammer the kitsune stuff more intensely

-thhe first time the party goes here, they might  notice that while the magic is still as thick as ever, it feels more turbulent and chaotic in its flow, andmaybe there is a combat encounter against a group of magical monsters who can cast raw spells using the magic in the area.
+thhe first time the party goes here, they might  notice that while the magic is still as thick as ever, it feels more turbulent and chaotic in its flow, and maybe there is a combat encounter against a group of magical monsters who can cast raw spells using the magic in the area.

 maybe the area is reminiscent of a zen garden surrounded by torii gates, with a rock formation in the center, and originally, tracvelling through the 8 torii gates in a certain order opens a gateway to the feywild, but when the party does this, the gateway seeems to open, but collapses and leaves behind some sort of residue